-Inter draws 1-1 with Cagliari as title challenge falters
+Juventus loses 2-1 at Napoli in unhappy return for Sarri

-MILAN (AP) — Inter Milan’s title challenge took another blow after the team was held 1-1 by Cagliari in Serie A on Sunday as its traditional mid-season slump appears to have taken hold again.
+Inter Milan’s title challenge took another blow after the team was held by Cagliari as Inter’s traditional midseason slump appears to have taken hold again.

 Radja Nainggolan, who is on loan from Inter, came back to haunt his former club when he scored the equalizer 12 minutes from time to cancel out Lautaro Martínez’s opener — which was set up by new Nerazzurri signing Ashley Young.